-To clarify, an Azure Synapse Analytics dedicated SQL Pool is the new name for what use to be Azure SQL Datawarehouse.
+To clarify, an Azure Synapse Analytics dedicated SQL Pool is the new name for what use to be known as Azure SQL Datawarehouse.
 It was renamed during the Azure Synapse Analytics evolution and is now integrated into the Azure Synapse Analytics product.

 Since I have returned from having a month off, I have been doing a lot more with Azure Synapse Analytics.
 Because of various reasons.

 In reality, I had been doing some things with it beforehand.
 In fact, anybody who has read my post about using Azure DevOps to deploy to multiple SQL Server database types will have picked up on this.

 Due to the fact that one of the destinations is a dedicated SQL Pool as you can see below.
 However, I had to truncate the name of the stage otherwise it would have looked very cluttered.
 You can read that post in detail here.

 Unit tests are performed before any environments are updated.
 To catch any potential issues with updates.
 As you can see in the deployment pipeline below

 How is this possible?
 Well, the database project in the Azure DevOps repository is based on a SQL Server database.
 First the ‘Build’ stage takes place.
-During this stage an initial dacpac is created based a SQL Database Project that exists in a repository within Azure Repos.
+During this stage an initial dacpac file is created.
+Based a SQL Database Project that exists in a repository within Azure Repos.

 tSQLt unit tests

-To clarify, unit tests are done in this particular deployment pipeline are done using tSQLt.
+To clarify, the unit tests are done in this deployment pipeline using tSQLt.
 Sander Stad done the groundwork for this stage since he is the tSQLt expert.
 In fact, Sander has created an open source tSQLt test generator.
 You can read more about that in detail here.

 Now, there are some things to take into consideration if you are going to deploy to a dedicated SQL Pool based on a SQL Server database.
 One important thing is the fact that there are T-SQL differences between the SQL Server database and a dedicated SQL Pool.